JoshuaQChurch/Parcel-Manifest/README.md

    * Click *Download ZIP*
    * Unzip the file.

 3. Install additional dependencies
+   * Open *CMD Prompt* on Windows or *Terminal* on Unix.
+   * Navigate to filepath of the downloaded files.
-   * Run *setup.py*
+   * Run the following command: *python setup.py install*

 4. Place the *macro.py* file in your preferred location on your device